rdfostrich/article-jws2018-ostrich/content/querying.md

 ##### _Proof_
-If the given version is equal to the snapshot version the result is `snapshot`, for the rest of the proof we assume the given version differs from the snapshot version.
+If the given version is equal to the snapshot version the result is `snapshot`, we assume the given version differs from the snapshot version for the remainder of this proof.

 There are 2 possible cases for the starting triple of the output stream:
 <ol>